EXAMINATION CIRCULARS | ALUMNI | WEBMAIL | UPLOAD

 • Department has Five M. Phil. and Three Ph.
 D. recognized guides by of SPPU

 Name of the Program B.Sc.
 Chemistry (UG) M.Sc.
-Analytical Chemistry (PG) M. Phil Chemistry Ph.
+Analytical Chemistry (PG) Ph.
 D. Chemistry

 Syllabus